Williams-Christopher/twilio-demo-service/README.md

 This service exposes three endpoints:
 * `GET /test` -> returns status 200 and `Server is running and accessible` if everything is working correctly.
 * `POST /api/sms/send` =>
+    * Requires a JSON body containing the message to be sent to the verified phone number on your account, i.e. `{ "message": "Hello, SMS World!" }`
     * Success - returns status 200 and a JSON body with the message SID from Twilio, i.e. `{ message_sid: <message SID from Twilio> }`
     * Failure - returns status 400 and a JSON body with the error message, i.e. `{ error: <error message> }`
 * `POST /api/sms/receive` (This is the webhook URL to provide to Twilio for messaging) =>
-    * Success - returns a 200 and an XML body containing the outgoing message to Twilio
+    * Success - returns a 200 and an XML body containing the outgoing message to Twilio.
+The outgoing message is determined by the prescense of the keywords `hello`, `long`, or just an empty message.
     * Failure - returns a 400 and JSON body to Twilio that can be viewed in the Twilio debugger.
 Also writes the error to the local console.